-An enjoyable consequence of the site’s growing traffic is the increase in personal inquiries I receive from readers through the Contact Me form.
-I decided to write this article since I found myself repeatedly answering the same questions.
+An enjoyable consequence of the site’s growing traffic is the increase in personal inquiries we receive from readers through the Contact form.
+We decided to write this article since we found ourselves repeatedly answering the same questions.

 It’s a completely valid question, and it deserves a thorough and honest response.